-Stevedoring services are provided by the Port Authority an Twenty-two (22) private stevedoring companies.
+Stevedoring services are provided by the Port Authority and Twenty-two (22) private stevedoring companies.
 GPHA controls 25% of all stevedoring.
-The remaining 75% is performed by the following private companies.
+The remaining 75% is performed by private companies.

 Waste reception services in GPHA’s ports are provided by Six (6) private operators

 The Ghana Revenue Authority(GRA) is a semi-autonomous public institution established by law as a body corporate, to replace Customs Excise and Preventive Service (CEPS), Internal Revenue Service(IRS), Value Added Tax Service (VATS) and the Revenue Agencies Governing Board secretariat (RAGB) for the administration of taxes and customs duties.

 Resources for planning of import and export activities can be found on the Ghana Trade Hub's information Centre.
 These information resources include:

 Please visit their website for more information https://external.unipassghana.com

 Bunkering services are available either in port, at anchorage or offshore.
 This service is provided by the Aegean Bunkering Services Ltd. There are also competitive ship chandlery services providing vessel’s stores requirements.

 Tema Port has 77200m2 of paved area for the storage of containers, steel products and other conventional cargo.
 The closed storage area, which is about 25,049m2 (2.51 hectares), consists of six (6) sheds with a total storage capacity of 53,000 tonnes of cargo.
 There are various private storage and warehousing facilities located around the port, within the port city and beyond.
 Click here for contact details.